langston-barrett/vagrant.py/README.md

  * ansible\_ssh\_host - each VM's IP address or hostname
  * ansible\_ssh\_port - each VM's preferred SSH port

-## Mantl-specific variables
+### Mantl-specific variables

-As this project was developed for use with [Mantl](http://mantl.io/), it attaches a few extra host variables which you can safely use or ignore.
+As this project was initially developed for use with [Mantl](http://mantl.io/), it attaches a few extra host variables which you can safely use or ignore.
 They
 are:
  * public\_ipv4 - each VM's IP address
  * private\_ipv4 - each VM's IP address